 Expansion of Partners Network: It's no secret, we depend heavily on our trusted Partners and fellow tour & rental operators around the world.
 Anyone in the travel business who tells you otherwise, just isn't telling the truth.
 As such, we've taken our relationships with existing Partners to new levels, allowing you to communicate directly with them through our website.
 So you still get the comfort of dealing with the U.S.-based RIDE Adventures, LLC, and you still get the reassurance that we're connecting you only the best providers in each region, and you still get the benefits of the Repeat Customer Discount program; but now, you can communicate directly with the best providers in each country for arranging your motorcycle trip!
 This year we added motorcycle rentals in South Africa and New Zealand to make sure you're taken care of when winter rolls in up north.

 The list could honestly go on forever, but as you can tell by the gaps of time in between recent blog posts, things are VERY busy right now, and time is tight.
 I personally am off to Colombia in the morning to help with the last "Discover Colombia" guided tour for 2013.
-Then off to Ecuador and Patagonia for other tours through March.
+Then off to Chile and Argentina for Patagonia tours through March.

 My best wishes go to all of you for similar travel plans and a safe and healthy 2014.
 Perhaps I'll be seeing you on one of these tours, if not in 2014, sometime soon!

 We just finish one of the quicker and easier builds on a dual sport bike: Installing the Rox Speed FX handlebar risers on a 2009 Husqvarna TE450.

 The Need: Obviously for the standing position and overall comfort, we felt the original bar position was a little low.
 These 2" risers from Rox were ordered, and came out of the package gleaming with post-machining perfection typical from the Rox people in Minnesota.